booleanbites/houzi-doc/_docs/tools/23_push_notifications_integration.md

 > If you don't have a Rest API Key already generated, please generate a new one by clicking the **Generate New API Key** button.

-### 3. OneSingnal User Key Token:

-Provide your *OneSingnal User Key Token* in the respective text field.
-If you do not know how to get the *OneSingnal User Key Token*, Go to https://app.onesignal.com/profile page and scroll down to the **User Auth Key** section.

-> If you don't have a key already generated, please generate a new one by clicking the **Generate New User Auth Key** button.

 After providing the configurations, click on the **Save Changes** button.